lowla/lowladb-cordova/README.md

 The LowlaDB Cordova plugin is available under the MIT license.

 # Requirements
+The plugin is distributed via npm rather than the Cordova Plugin Registry and can be installed using the `cordova` command line client version 5.0 or above.
 To develop for iOS, you need a Mac running XCode 6.x or above.
 The resulting application requires iOS 8.x.
 To develop for Android, you need Android Studio 1.2.
 The plugin has not been tested with the older ADT tooling.
 The resulting application requires Android 4.0.3 or higher.

 ## Creating an iOS Project with LowlaDB
 ### 1. Create a new project